 Program.
 When planning this annual meeting, we look for locations that highlight the safeguarding continuum in order to give the members a broader perspective.
-In past years the meeting has been held at the PPQ offices in Raleigh, the Plant Inspection Station in Miami, the Texas SPHD office in Austin, the Florida DPI offices in Gainesville, the CDFA offices in Sacramento, the Arizona SPHD office in Phoenix, the PPQ offices in McAllen, Texas, and last year at the National Detector Dog Training Center in Newnan, Georgia.
-This meeting at the Custom & Border Protection offices will highlight the variety of work conducted by CBP personnel at the port of Portland and throughout the country.
+In past years the meeting has been held at the PPQ offices in Raleigh, the Plant Inspection Station in Miami, the Texas SPHD office in Austin, the Florida DPI offices in Gainesville, the CDFA offices in Sacramento, the Arizona SPHD office in Phoenix, the PPQ offices in McAllen, Texas, the National Detector Dog Training Center in Newnan, Georgia, and last year at the Customs & Border Protection offices in Portland, Oregon.
+This year the meeting follows the theme from last two years, and will include a tour of Terminal 5 at O'Hare International Airport where CBP agricultural personnel will guide the group through the baggage inspection process and the use of canines in the inspection process.